7.5 Workforce Management and Capacity Planning

 1. Define the demand change and time horizon.

-2. Review current headcount, skills, schedules, productivity, and constraints.
+2. Inventory current headcount, skills, schedules, productivity, and constraints.

-4. Compare options such as training, process improvement, hiring, redeployment, or contingent support.
+4. Compare options — training, process improvement, hiring, redeployment, contingent support, or reduction.

-5. Communicate the decision, support managers, and monitor results.
+5. Communicate the decision, support managers, document criteria, and monitor results.

 Test Your Knowledge